RaulOliveira20/IR_and_MIPS_code_generation/README.md

 The first one takes the abstract syntax tree represented in prolog terms.
 The program written in SWI-Prolog reads this tree from a file as input and outputs intermediate representation (IR) code.

-The second one picks up the output of the first one, the IR code generated, reads it with a parser written using flex+bison tools and generates MIPS assembly code with a program written in C.
+The second one picks up the output of the first one, the IR code generated, reads it with a parser written using flex+bison tools and generates MIPS assembly code using a program written in C.

 # TACL language